instructor-ai/instructor/docs/examples/planning-tasks.md

 In this example, we demonstrated how to use the OpenAI Function Call `ChatCompletion` model to plan and execute a query plan using a question-answering system.
 We defined the necessary structures using Pydantic, created a query planner function.

-If you want to see multiple version of this style of code please visit
+If you want to see multiple versions of this style of code, please visit:

 1. [query planning example](https://github.com/jxnl/openai_function_call/blob/main/examples/query_planner_execution/query_planner_execution.py)
 2. [task planning with topo sort](https://github.com/jxnl/openai_function_call/blob/main/examples/task_planner/task_planner_topological_sort.py)